Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns

 A URI is a zero-argument hypermedia control, i.e., a constant function, and a form is a multi-argument hypermedia control.
 In the case of LDF, the domain of a hypermedia control is a set of selector functions, encoded as URLs.

-\begin{definition}[Linked Data Fragment~\cite{DBLP:journals/ws/VerborghSHHVMHC16}] Given a knowledge graph $\mathcal{G}$, a Linked Data Fragment (LDF) of $\mathcal{G}$ is a $5$-tuple $f=\langle u,s,\Gamma,M,C\rangle$, with \begin{itemize} \item[$\bullet$] a source URI $u$, \item[$\bullet$] a selector function $s$, \item[$\bullet$] the result of applying $s$ to $\mathcal{G}$, $s(\mathcal{G})=\Gamma$, \item[$\bullet$] a set of additional triples $M$ that describes metadata, and \item[$\bullet$] a finite set of hypermedia controls $C$. \end{itemize} \end{definition}
+\begin{definition}[Linked Data Fragment~\cite{DBLP:journals/ws/VerborghSHHVMHC16}] Given a knowledge graph $\mathcal{G}$, a Linked Data Fragment (LDF) of $\mathcal{G}$ is a $5$-tuple $f=\langle u,s,\Gamma,M,C\rangle$, with \begin{itemize} \item a source URI $u$, \item a selector function $s$, \item the result of applying $s$ to $\mathcal{G}$, $s(\mathcal{G})=\Gamma$, \item a set of additional triples $M$ that describes metadata, and \item a finite set of hypermedia controls $C$. \end{itemize} \end{definition}

-An LDF server should divide each fragment $f=\langle u,s,\Gamma,M,C\rangle$ into reasonably sized LDF pages $\phi=\langle u',u_f,s_f,\Gamma',M',C'\rangle$, containing (i) the URI $u'$ from which $\phi$ could be obtained and $u'\neq u$, (ii) $u_f=u$, (iii) $s_f=s$ (iv) $\Gamma'\subseteq \Gamma$, (v) $M'\supseteq M$, and (vi) $C'\supseteq C$. $M'$ and $C'$ are supersets of $M$ and $C$, since they also contain additional metadata and controls that are specific to the LDF page.
+An LDF server should divide each fragment $f=\langle u,s,\Gamma,M,C\rangle$ into reasonably sized \textit{LDF pages} $\phi=\langle u',u_f,s_f,\Gamma',M',C'\rangle$, containing (i) the URI $u'$ from which $\phi$ could be obtained and $u'\neq u$, (ii) $u_f=u$, (iii) $s_f=s$ (iv) $\Gamma'\subseteq \Gamma$, (v) $M'\supseteq M$, and (vi) $C'\supseteq C$. $M'$ and $C'$ are supersets of $M$ and $C$, since they also contain additional metadata and controls that are specific to the LDF page.
 Having additional metadata and controls makes it possible for clients to avoid downloading very large chunks of data accidentally~\cite{DBLP:journals/ws/VerborghSHHVMHC16}.

-In between SPARQL endpoints, which handle all the query processing load on the server, and TPF, which processes only triple patterns on the server and handles the rest of query processing load on the client, there is a lot of potential for other interfaces that provide a better way of sharing query processing load between server side and client side.
-For instance, Vidal et al.~\cite{DBLP:conf/esws/VidalRLMSP10} show that the decomposition of queries into star-shaped subqueries and subsequent evaluation of these subqueries by a SPARQL query engine leads to good query processing performance.
-Such decomposition does not impose a very high server load, which is evident from our experiments in Section~\ref{sec:evaluation}.
+In between SPARQL endpoints, which handle all the query processing load on the server, and TPF, which processes only triple patterns on the server and handles the rest of query processing load on the client, there is a lot of potential for other interfaces that provide a better way of sharing query processing load between server and client.
+For instance, processing conjunctive subqueries (e.g., star patterns) on the server can result in less network traffic while it does not impose a high additional server load, which is evident from the experiments in Section~\ref{sec:evaluation}.